 It was the first software to demonstrate that serious optical lens design could be carried out using desktop computers.
 Today, it has been accepted as a standard tool by companies throughout the world that use it to create better, lower-cost designs and manufacture them more efficiently.
 But optical design today goes far beyond the range of problems handled in the past.
 Now, optical systems are integrated with electronics and image processing software creating new design alternatives.
 It’s technological leadership in optical design software is more valuable today than ever before.

-Our optical design software is available in three levels called Premium, Standard and Light .
+Our optical design software is available in three editions called Premium, Standard and Light, You can download the OSLO brochure using the link below that has an editions comparison chart on page 3 .
 The feature set in each edition is a subset of the features found in the next higher edition.
 Each edition is a full-featured program that can help you design superior systems.
 A free edition (OSLO EDU) is available in the Education section but is limited to 10 surfaces.

 OSLO works seamlessly with our TracePro software to provide a complete and comprehensive design environment.

 OSLO is the most powerful and foremost imaging system design software used for determination of optimal size and shape of lenses and other optical components.